arangodb/docs/drivers/spark-connector-new.md

 ## Mapping Configuration

 Serialization and deserialization of Spark Dataframe Row to and from JSON (or Velocypack) can be customized using the following options:
-- `ignoreNullFields`: whether to ignore null fields during serialization, `false` by default
+- `ignoreNullFields`: whether to ignore null fields during serialization, `false` by default (only supported in Spark 3.x)

 ## Supported Spark data types